Check our list with the top 10 languages you need to consider for business and marketing content translation when competing in global markets.

-Arabic is spoken by 295 million speakers worldwide, and it’s the official language of 28 different countries, including many of the dynamic, growing economies in the Middle East and Africa.
+Arabic is spoken by 295 million speakers worldwide, and it’s the official language of 28 countries, including many of the dynamic, growing economies in the Middle East and Africa.
 Six Arabic speaking countries appear among the UK’s top 50 export market in goods, with a combined value to the economy that surpasses that of Spain, China or Italy.
 This is just one of the explanations why in a report from the British Council, Arabic ranks as the second most important ‘language of the future’.

 The Middle East represents a fast-growing market of eager consumers, there is a lot of wealth in the area and there are plenty of governments attracting tourism to their countries, especially for shopping.
 The World Cup will be hosted by Qatar in 2022 and will attract a large numbers of visitors.
 Obviously, regional instability is a concern, but that only adds to the demand for all kinds of content in Arabic to serve in intelligence and diplomacy.

-Businesses should consider making their product lines easily available to the Arabic-speaking world –with its complicated relationship with the West; it will ensure bright results for businesses speaking the same language, with even more significance in the diplomacy, energy and defense sectors.
+Businesses should consider making their product lines easily available to the Arabic-speaking world.
+With its complicated relationship with the West, it will ensure bright results for businesses speaking the same language, with even more significance in the diplomacy, energy and defense sectors.

 German has 95 million native speakers and a total of 210 million speakers worldwide.
-It is also the fourth most used language online.
+It's also the fourth most used language online.
 That may seem like a rather small number compared to most of the other languages on this list, but it’s also the language spoken in some of the most economically important countries in Europe: Germany, Austria, Belgium, Switzerland, Luxembourg, and Lichtenstein.
 Germany itself is the largest economy in the European Union and an economic powerhouse on the world stage.

-Germany is the world’s third largest contributor to research and development, making German particularly important for scientific research and placing it in the top most important scientific languages in the ‘soft sciences’, such as the health sciences, social sciences, psychology, the arts and the humanities.
+Germany is the world’s third largest contributor to research and development, making German particularly important for scientific research and placing it in the most important scientific languages in the ‘soft sciences’, such as the health sciences, social sciences, psychology, the arts and the humanities.